2010 Bohol local elections: 3rd District

-Mayoral Elections
+City and municipal elections

 All municipalities of Bohol and Tagbilaran City elected mayors and vice-mayors in this election.
 The candidates for mayor and vice mayor with the highest number of votes won seats, and were voted separately.
 Therefore, they may belong to different parties when elected.
 Below is the list of mayoralty candidates of each city and municipalities for each district.
 Out of 47 towns and one city, Tagbilaran City, 22 mayors were reelected to their position and 26 were elected as new mayors.
 There were 37 male and 11 females elected as city or town executive.
 On the other hand, 34 were elected as new vice mayors and 14 incumbents were reelected.
 The new vice mayors included six incumbent mayors who slid down and won.